lagachea/lagachea.github.io/DSML.md

 ### [Datascience X Logistic Regression](https://github.com/plagache/DSLR)
 _from june 2023 to present_

-This goal of is to implement a linear classification model with logistic regression.
+The aim of the project is to implement a linear classification model with logistic regression.
 We are tasked to recreate the Sorting Hat of Hogwarts: it was used to determine which of the four school Houses was the best fit for each new student.
 What I learned during this project:
 - How to perform a logistic regression on a given dataset